 Our seven Associate Editors are subject experts who sit on our Editorial board and also play a critical role in assessing manuscripts and assigning them for peer review.
 Visit our Editorial board page for full biographical details for each of our Associate Editors.

-Ms Skilton has worked as a journalist for more than eight years, and specialises in medical and science writing.
+Ms Skilton has been a journalist and editor for more than 10 years, and specialises in medical and science writing.
 She has worked at The Canberra Times as the newspaper’s medical and technology reporter and a sub editor.
 She also has experience at Australia’s leading medical publication, Australian Doctor, as a clinical reporter.
 Ms Skilton graduated from the University of Tasmania with both a Bachelor of Arts and Engineering, majoring in journalism and mechanical engineering.